 Government and Civil Service

-In Wales, the Welsh Assembly is not empowered to make primary legislation; the 60 elected members of the National Assembly use the English title Assembly Member (AM) or the Welsh equivalent Aelod y Cynulliad (AC).
+Members of the National Assembly for Wales use the English title Assembly Member (AM) or the Welsh equivalent Aelod y Cynulliad (AC).

 Elected members of the Northern Ireland Assembly are known as Members of the Legislative Assembly (MLA).